baby636/p2pvps-client/client/vm/flash-storage/README.md

 `sudo mkdir /media/storage`

-* Create a block device, which will become the persistant storage folder inside the Docker container.
-The command below creates a 64GB file.
+* Create a block device, which will become the persistent storage folder inside the Docker container.
+The command below creates a 64GB file with 1MB blocks.
 Adjust it for your needs:

 `dd if=/dev/zero of=vps-storage bs=1M count=64000`

-* Allow Linux to access the file like a file system with this command:
+* Allow Linux to access the file as if it was a file system with this command:

 `sudo losetup /dev/loop0 vps-storage`